Advertisement

 County commissions and city councils approve radio system contracts.
 Get on meeting notification lists for public safety agenda items—encryption decisions often slip through without publicity.

-Tampa PD has maintained open communications in a large metro without documented harm.
-It is a direct Florida example against the claim that major city departments must encrypt.
+Tampa PD and the Miami-Dade Sheriff's Office—the state's largest local agency—both keep dispatch in the clear without documented harm.
+They are direct Florida examples against the claim that major departments must encrypt.

 Take Action for Transparency